You are here

 The course evaluates the politics of technology including topics such as drones, artificial intelligence, and cyber.

-Milstein Program participants are advised to take courses which will satisfy the following pre-tech curriculum requirements to ready them for their upcoming summer sessions at Cornell Tech.
+Milstein Program participants are advised to take courses to prepare them for their upcoming summer sessions at Cornell Tech.

 - Data analysis